victronenergy/venus-docker/README.md

-# WIP dockerized dbus playback + mqtt service
+# Dockerized dbus playback + mqtt service

 The purpose of this docker container & simulations is to speed up the development of UIs and other data-consuming software.

 - Switch quickly between the many available simulated systems
-- Communicate direct to D-Bus and MQTT
+- Communicate directly with D-Bus and MQTT
-- Validate your UI, or other data-consuming feature, without rigging up full Victron systems
+- Validate your UI or other data-consuming feature without rigging up full Victron systems

-The data is available on D-Bus as well as MQTT: the  dbus-mqtt service is included in the docker.
+The data is available on D-Bus as well as MQTT.
+The dbus-mqtt service is also included in the docker.

 ## Usage